Kristina01111000/Drws_site/README.md

 If page is set to members only it shows a page that says "This content is for Members only"
 - not as clean as the redirect, but the redirect really slows down the site
+- has a login button and a join here button